 TIME AND PLACE

 To get the fullest flavours, all of our chefs advocate opting for seasonal and locally-grown ingredients to truly pin your menu together.
-Executive Chef Johan Denizot of Belmond El Encanto is a true champion of locally-sourcing all the parts for his renowned Thanksgiving menu.
+The Executive Chef at Belmond El Encanto is a true champion of locally-sourcing all the parts for his renowned Thanksgiving menu.
 Guests at the hotel can expect organic pumpkins from nearby Santa Barbara farms in the sinfully delicious Three Layer Pumpkin Pie, while smoky pecan brittle and savory notes in the latte custard perfectly balance the sweetness.
 Diners can also spoil themselves with a festive large format bottle of Santa Barbara County Pinot Noir, which pairs perfectly with the hotel’s Diestel Farms Traditional Turkey dinner.

 PREPARE IN ADVANCE